bitnet-io/qtum-bitnet/doc/README.md

 ### macOS

-Drag Qtum Core to your applications folder, and then run Qtum Core.
+Drag Bitnet Core to your applications folder, and then run Bitnet Core.

 ### Need Help?